sowcow/blog/content/posts/random-dentist-experience.md

 It was my last visit in this "session".
 And I needed to fix a wisdom tooth.

-And I randomly recollected that at some point in the past when a dentist was injecting anestesia it felt like they are injecting the needle right into the bone.
+And I randomly recollected that at some point in the past when a dentist was injecting anesthesia it felt like they are injecting the needle right into the bone.

 And since this was my last visit I felt like experimentating and not injecting anything this time.
 But I wasn't sure if I will really decide to not use it.

 In the end the decision was not that hard.
-And I got two obesrviations from it.
+And I got two observations from it.

 ### 1. Danger overrides pain